ricardonadao/ricardonadao.github.io/_posts/2020-06-14-nsxt-attach-dhcp-relay-service-port-mgmt-api.md

   }
   ```

-## Attaching _DHCP Relay service_ to _Service Port_
+## Attaching _DHCP Relay service_ to _Service Interface_

-The configuration will be done by doing a _PUT_ _REST API_ call using the _Management API_ that will attach a new service to an existing service port.
+The configuration will be done by doing a _PUT_ _REST API_ call using the _Management API_ that will attach a new service to an existing Service Interface.

 Some information from previous calls will be needed to be able to put together the _JSON payload_ required to do our setup.

-* Retrieve _Service Port_ current configuration
+* Retrieve _Service Interface_ current configuration

   `GET https://<NSX-T Manager>/api/v1/logical-router-ports/<logical-router-port-id>/`

   NSX-T 2.5 API Documentation - [GET /api/v1/logical-router-ports/logical-router-port-id](https://vdc-download.vmware.com/vmwb-repository/dcr-public/6c24b5c0-396a-4152-9125-bd10a795836b/74043a09-7320-40ac-ac85-9416d0f9cd01/nsx_25_api.html#Methods.ReadLogicalRouterPort)
   {: .notice--info}

-  We will use the ID information that we retrieved before and get the _Service Port_ current configuration, since we will use it as the base of our _JSON payload_ for the configuration call.
+  We will use the ID information that we retrieved before and get the _Service Interface_ current configuration, since we will use it as the base of our _JSON payload_ for the configuration call.

   ```json
   <...>